camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/web-modeler-api/index.md

 - **canonicalPath** contains the unique path.
 It is a list of **PathElementDto** objects which contain the id and the name of the element.

 Internally, the ids are what matters.
 You can rename files or move files between folders and projects and the id will stay the same.

+### How do I migrate from the `beta` API to the `v1` API? {#migrating-from-beta-to-v1}

+Web Modeler's stable `v1` API is offered starting from Web Modeler 8.3.
+For migration hints, see the [Web Modeler 8.3 API documentation](../../../../docs/apis-tools/web-modeler-api/index.md#migrating-from-beta-to-v1).